Stealing passwords with SQL Injections

 sqli

-That’s a start, we know that the web app is vulnerable, but the data we got back is not that interesting.
-We are able enumerate manually the id and get the same results back anyway, so this is not data that we’re not authorized to access.
-So, how can we access other columns other than the first and the last name?
+Although we know the web app is vulnerable, the data we obtained is not that interesting.
+We could enumerate the IDs manually and get the same results, which does not provide unauthorized access to data.
+So, how can we access columns other than the first and last names?

 Let’s try to append a SQL query after the web app’s query: